Tree Cutting Permit: Public Lands

 - medium-impact – for example, tree removal (small trees) or pruning multiple trees

-Before submitting your application for a Municipal Boulevard Tree Permit for tree work on public land, you will need to:
+Before submitting your application for a Municipal Tree Permit for tree work on public land, you will need to:

-- find a tree contractor from the list provided.
-Obtain a quote and scope of work to be included in your application
+- find a tree contractor from the list provided

-- get neighbourhood approval.
-Contact your neighbours within a 30-metre radius for low-impact work or a 50-metre radius for medium-impact work, or 150-metre radius for high-impact work, and have them sign the neighbourhood consent form.
+- obtain neighbourhood approval.
+Contact your neighbours within a 30-metre radius for low-impact work, 50-metre radius for medium-impact work, or 150-metre radius for high-impact work, and have them sign the neighbourhood consent form.
 A minimum of 80 per cent of your neighbours needs to approve to work before you can submit your application.